puneetkaura/ideas/README.md

 * Give retailer the opportunity to make money - Phone recharges, remittances --> Already happening.
 One thing that retailer can do is lead collection --> Convert footfalls --> business.
 * Notifications App, Fixed header app, Chrome extension - Statxtension
 * 2%DOC - Every doctor gives 2% of their time on network and answer patient queries.
-* Loan - A search engine for loans where you can submit non identifiable data and then vendors can bid for the loan.
+* Loan - A search engine for loans where you can submit non identifiable data and then vendors can bid for the loan. /loan API for the internet.
+Integrate just one API and you can use to send info to as many lenders as you want.
 * OnDemand Sales - like Ebiz, give ambitious young Indians things to sell using smartphone.
 Train them using smartphones.
+Meesho/Shop101 already doing well here.
 * Training - Sales for remote staff followed by a test
 * Control who can contact me - An app where phone number or email is never shared, you can connect to the business till you want.
 Connect can be time-bound, location bound etc.
 * Sell my data - DataCoup, DataWallet - businesses pay to access your data.
 Blockchain implementation better here.